Skip to main content

 Get emergency medical help if you have signs of an allergic reaction: hives, difficult breathing, swelling of your face, lips, tongue, or throat.

-Some side effects may occur during the injection and up to 24 hours after receiving pemivibart.
+Some side effects may occur during and after receiving the pemivibart injection.
 Tell your medical caregivers if you feel dizzy, nauseated, light-headed, itchy, sweaty, or have a headache, chest tightness, back pain, trouble breathing, swelling in your face, flushing (sudden warmth, redness, or tingly feeling), ringing in your ears, or have fast heartbeats.

 Your treatment may be permanently discontinued if you have certain side effects.